sebashack/rusty_proxy/README.md

 `FileMetadada` header from the file, and given the timestamp and ttl, it determines whether the file should be removed or not.

 ## Overall architecture

 The following diagrams provides a global picture of the implementation discussed above:

 ![architectue](https://raw.githubusercontent.com/sebashack/rusty_proxy/main/rusty_proxy_arch.png)

+## Conclusions

+Overall, all of the goals for the initial implementation of Rusty-Proxy 1.0 where accomplished.
+The program has been deployed on t2 micro instances on AWS and seems to be handling concurrent and cached requests appropriately.
+There are some further limitations that we would like to overcome in future implementations:

+- The current number of workers in the thread-pool is static and is a property provided in the configuration file.
+We would like to change this to a `max_workers` property which specifies the maximum number of workers that can be created at any given time, but for situations where there is low demand, Rusty-Proxy should be able to reduce the number of idle threads in order to save CPU.
+- We would like to implement support for chunked and compressed encodings which would improve the performance for transmitting large assets.
+- We would like to have more flexible balancing policies such as specifying the priority for each service, or other quantitative criteria for determining the queue ordering.

 ## References